The 12 Hallmarks of Aging in Dogs, Explained

 Micronutrients and Immune Signaling: Dose Matters

-Inside the body, immune cells rely on micronutrients to build receptors, manage oxidative stress, and communicate with each other.
-Vitamins, minerals, and plant compounds can modulate canine immune function, but the effect depends on dose and the dog’s baseline status—both deficiency and excess can be problematic (Barroso, 2024).
-This is why “more” is not automatically better, and why immune support should be framed as supporting normal function and coordination rather than forcing a stronger response.
+Inside the body, immune cells rely on [micronutrients](https://lapetitelabs.com/pages/dog-vitamins-and-supplements) to build receptors, manage oxidative stress, and talk to each other—but the effect depends on dose and baseline status, and both deficiency and excess can be problematic (Barroso, 2024).
+That is why “more” is not automatically better, and why immune support should mean supporting normal function and coordination, not forcing a stronger response.

 Oxidative Stress and Immune “Noise”